Rational number

-Rational numbers together with addition and multiplication form a field which contains the integers, and is contained in any field containing the integers.
-In other words, the field of rational numbers is a prime field, and a field has characteristic zero if and only if it contains the rational numbers as a subfield.
+The field of rational numbers is the unique field that contains the integers, and is contained in any field containing the integers.
+In other words, the field of rational numbers is a prime field.
+A field has characteristic zero if and only if it contains the rational numbers as a subfield.
 Finite extensions of $\Q$ are called algebraic number fields, and the algebraic closure of $\Q$ is the field of algebraic numbers.

 In mathematical analysis, the rational numbers form a dense subset of the real numbers.
 The real numbers can be constructed from the rational numbers by completion, using Cauchy sequences, Dedekind cuts, or infinite decimals (see Construction of the real numbers).